slist/cbreport/README.md

 make crontab
 ```
 # Thank You!
-Thank You, and Congratulations if you have setup this automatic report generation!
+Thank You, and Congratulations if you have setup this automatic report generation successfully!